stoneface86/trackerboy/ORGANIZATION.md

 ## Unit testing

-Unit test code follows this naming scheme: `test_<module>.cpp`.
-Where module is the name of the unit you are testing.
-This file resides in the test directory, with similar subdirectory organization as the module you are testing.

-Catch2 is used as the unit testing framework.
+Qt Test is used as the unit testing framework.
+Unit test code resides in the `test/` folder.